 The College of Business Administration offers a general minor and three specialty minors (business analysis, professional sales and supply chain management) for students in nonbusiness programs at The University of Toledo.
 These minors are recommended for students who want to enhance their academic programs with business-related course work.
 Students taking courses in the business minor must meet course prerequisite requirements.
 These minors are designed specifically for nonbusiness students and should not be confused with the individual minors offered for College of Business Administration students.
-Contact advisers in your college and in the College of Business Administration for additional details about the minors.
+Students can take two minors and may take no more than one course that fulfills the requirements of both minors.
+Students should contact advisers in their college and in the College of Business Administration for additional details about the minors.